syntax-syndicate/codegate-alt/docs/cli.md

   - Base URL for Ollama provider (/api path is added automatically)
   - Overrides configuration file and environment variables

+- `--model-base-path TEXT`: Base path for loading models needed for the system
+  - Optional

+- `--embedding-model TEXT`: Name of the model used for embeddings
+  - Optional

 ### show-prompts

 Display the loaded system prompts: